Reiko Okuyama: Career

 In 1957 Okuyama applied for a position with Toei Doga, mistakenly believing that they were publishers of children's books.
 Her drawing skills were enough for her to be hired as an in-betweener.
 Her first work was on the landmark feature-length anime Hakuja den (released in the US as The Tale of the White Serpent, 1958).
 She was promoted to second key animator on 1959's Shonen Sarutobi Sasuke (released as Magic Boy in the US), in spite of some sexual discrimination on the part of the studio heads.

 Okuyama continued her work as second key animator for 1960's Saiyuki (released as Alakazam the Great in the US).
 Her primary role was to even out the stylistic differences between the work of Toei Doga's two top animators, Yasuji Mori and Akira Daikuhara.

 Okuyama continued to work for Toei Doga until 1976, eventually rising to the position of head animator.

 After briefly joining her husband at Nippon Animation, Okuyama went freelance, providing work for one last Toei film, 1979's Tatsu no ko Taro (released in the US as Taro the Dragon Boy).
 She has gone on to illustrate several children's books, and has taught animation at the Tokyo Designer Academy.
+In 1990, she contributed intaglio engraving-inspired artwork to Tadanari Okamoto's posthumously completed film The Restaurant of Many Orders (1991), finished under the supervision of Kihachirō Kawamoto.

 She participated in the animated project Winter Days in 2003.
 She then continued to produce animation until she died on May 6, 2007 (though her death was announced only in September, 2007).